Skip to content

 Small groups such as this initial fellowship continued to be an important part of Valley Covenant for many years.

-On May 22, 1972, Conference Superintendent Ralph Hanson held the first meeting to discuss a Covenant Fellowship in Eugene.
-The meeting was held at the Elowson’s home and attendees signed Doris Elowson’s guest book.
+On May 22, 1972, Ralph Hanson, Pacific Northwest Conference Superintendent, held the first meeting to discuss a Covenant Fellowship in Eugene.
+The meeting was held at the Elowson’s home, and attendees signed Doris Elowson’s guest book.

 The Land